healerz/eve-sensor-door-window-spacer/README.md

    You can download the models via [MakerWorld](https://makerworld.com/en/models/your-model-id-here).

 2. **Slicing Recommendations**
-   - Layer Height: `0.2mm`
-   - Infill: `20%` (Grid or Cubic)
    - Supports: Required for optimal result
-   - Material: PLA or PETG
+   - Material: PETG
-   - Orientation: Default model orientation is optimal
+   - Orientation: Default model orientation is recommended

 3. **Printing Notes**
    Only the **spacer variants** are split into two parts (a back plate and a front platform) for better printability.
 Wall-mount models are single-piece designs.